seng438-winter-2022/seng438-a1-StayFrostea/seng438-assignment-1--report-template.md

 Appendix B of the lab document was read through before creating the exploratory test plan.
 From these requirements, we chose the following functions to target:
 -   On button
 -   Off button
 -   Number buttons
 -   Enter, cancel, clear buttons
 -   Card verification
 -   PIN verification
 -   Initial balance settings
 -   Withdrawals
 -   Deposits
 -   Receipt output
 -   Log output

 From these functions, we divided the work into customer and operator components, and created more specific tests:

 Customer
 -   Functionality of both cards
-    -   Withdrawals made in varying amounts, from each account
+-   Withdrawals made in varying amounts from each account
 -   Deposits made in varying amounts, to each account
 -   Transfers made in varying amounts between all combinations of accounts
 -   Balance inquiries made for each account
 -   Output of receipt terminal
 -   Button functionality (numbers, enter, cancel, clear)

 Operator
 -   Start servicing of customers
 -   Stop servicing of customers
 -   Verification and entry of cash in machine
 -   Handling of insufficient funds
 -   Log output
 -   Boundary conditions of PIN entry

 Due to the large number of sequences in which these functions can be performed, we performed exploratory testing in the small for this application.